A Diverse Exploration in Indonesia

 What would you think of when speaking of Indonesia?
 Is it the world's biggest lizard, the Komodo dragon, some relaxing moments in the elegant resorts of Bali, or the fiery volcano that may erupt at any moment?
-With over 17000 islands sprawling out over the equator, Indonesia is home to a large population and varieties of landscapes.
+With over 17000 islands sprawling out over the equator, Indonesia is home to a large population and a variety of landscapes.
 In September, my colleague Wanda and I made our second exploration of this beguiling nation.
-With no leisurely sunbathe on the sparkling beaches this time, we were to discover deeper into this land's jaw-dropping natural scenery and got a wider perspective of this island country's vastness and diversity.
+With no leisurely sunbathing on the sparkling beaches this time, we were to discover deeper into this land's jaw-dropping natural scenery and get a wider perspective of this island country's vastness and diversity.

 We decided to try catching the first sunlight on the Borobudur's stupas, which we learned about its allure before departing for Indonesia.
 So we got up early at 4 am, and because the hotel we stayed at was close to the complex, we were able to get to Borobudur in half an hour, which made it possible for us to catch the golden moment.
 When we got there, some people who were as eager to witness the sunrise as we had already gathered around in the place, waiting for the stunning moment.

 As the sky gradually turned from completely dark to cerulean, eventually a golden light streamed through the clouds and shone on the ancient Buddhist relics.
 People found the complex hides itself among the palm trees and is surrounded by fertile paddy fields, and we started to get amazed at the marvelous panoramic view of the mountains and rice terraces.

 After enjoying the sunrise, we took an amble on the platform's walkway, our guide told us about the Buddhist legends behind those incredible stone carvings, and how residents in Java lived their lives 1000 years ago while we were walking by the vivid and story-telling reliefs.